geomagpy/magpy/README.md

 MagPy requires Python3.7 or newer.
-MagPy makes use of a number of modules of which the following are essential for its basic functionality: numpy scipy emd : empirical mode decomposition for Sq (solar quiet) analysis and flagging matplotlib
+MagPy makes use of a number of modules of which the following are essential for its basic functionality:
+- numpy
+- scipy
+- emd : empirical mode decomposition for Sq (solar quiet) analysis and flagging
+- matplotlib

-Optional but recommended python modules are: cdflib : support of ImagCDF, the INTERMAGNET one-second format, and internal MagPy CDF archives) jupyter-notebook : coding pandas : timeseries manipulation (flagging and activity analysis) pymysql : mysql/mariaDB data base support paho-mqtt : realtime data access of MARTAS pysubpub :  realtime data access of MARTAS pywavelets : storm seek sklearn : AI flagging support and geomagnetic activity forcasts
+Optional but recommended python modules are:
+- cdflib : support of ImagCDF, the INTERMAGNET one-second format, and internal MagPy CDF archives)
+- jupyter-notebook : coding
+- pandas : timeseries manipulation (flagging and activity analysis)
+- pymysql : mysql/mariaDB data base support
+- paho-mqtt : realtime data access of [MARTAS]
+- pysubpub :  realtime data access of [MARTAS]
+- pywavelets : storm seek
+- pyproj : coordinate transformation
+- sklearn : AI flagging support and geomagnetic activity forecasts

 ### 1.2 Linux installation (Ubuntu,Debian like systems)